CarstenSchmotz/2023-AMSE-cs/README.md

 -The second part is to filter the Datatables with `tablefilter.py` which deleted redundant data.
 The tables are reduced to the summary of the year and the rows are inverse so that the data sets fits each other.

--Lastly the data is stored in `data.sqlite` for the exploration and the report.
+-Lastly the data is stored in `data.sqlite` for the exploration and the report.# Notes

-# Notes
+# Adtional

-Github Actions are active to test for pipeline on every push.
-This ensures that the data is correctly downloaded.
+Github actions are enabled to test the pipeline on every push.
+This ensures that the data is downloaded correctly. github/workflows' folder:
-Folder`github/workflows`:
-`continuous_integration.yml`: Starts the Github action test for the pipeline.
+`continuous_integration.yml`: Starts the Github pipeline action test.
-`exercise-feedback.yml`: Activates the grading for the exercises.
+`exercise-feedback.yml`: Enables grading for the exercises.

-## Exercises
+# Exercises
-The exercises folder in the repository contains the results of the exercises that had to be completed over the semester.
-Exercises one, three and five are completed in Jayvee while exercises two and four are completed using Python.
+The exercises folder in the repository contains the results of the exercises that were completed throughout the semester.
+Exercises one, three, and five are completed in Jayvee, while exercises two and four are completed in Python.
 Github actions are used to test and grade the exercises.